Harrytimbog/cronies-api/README.md

 # cronies-api
-A basic blog built with Postgres, Ruby on Rails.
+An api built with RUby on rails.
+Holds informations about my cronies with a web page integrated to display some of these details on the front end

 ## API Documentation